 In Table 3, we summarize this new literature on multi modal expressions beyond the basic 6, indicating whether studies reveal that the facial, bodily, vocal, tactile, and music-related expressions of each emotion can be differentiated from expressions of other emotions.
-In the respective columns, "yes" indicates that the evidence suggests that the emotion is communicated in a modality at above chance levels; "no" indicates that the emotion cannot be reliably communicated in the modality.
+In the respective columns, "yes" indicates that the evidence suggests that the emotion cannot be reliably communicated in the modality.
 These data make the case for distinct expression or 24 emotional states when different modalities are considered.
 We note, however, that these findings leave open the possibility that there will be emotions with distinct multimodal expressions that are not readily recognized, and that few if any studies have looked at how reliably these emotions are identified when all modalities are considered.